 - Completion of the nursing program requires that all elements (courses, course work, assignments, clinical experiences, etc.) of the courses on the POS be met within the required time frames established by the SON and the University.

 As a nationally accredited institution, our credits are transferable to other accredited institutions.
+However, courses will transfer at the discretion of the institution where the student is seeking to transfer.

 Tuition and Fees